 Rub-on or spray-on waxes are great in a pinch to increase glide.
 Because these types of waxes can be applied without the use of an iron, they’re good options for keeping your skis from sticking in a hurry.
 Like hard waxes, rub-on and spray-on alternatives come in temperature-specific and universal options.

-Best Bet: Melt-On Waxes
+Best Performance: Melt-On Waxes

 Nothing can replace the benefits of melt-on waxes, which not only promote glide and acceleration, but also increase base density so skis become more resistant to damage.
 Melt-on waxes come in universal and temperature-specific varieties.
 If you’re not sure what the approximate snow temperature is, look for a wax that gives you the correlating temperature range, or use a universal glide wax.